 The Myth that You Need a Lot of Land to Be Self-Sufficient

-Before I started on my own homesteading journey, I thought that I'd need a lot of land to achieve any degree of self-sufficiency.
+Before starting my homesteading journey, I thought I’d need a lot of land to achieve any degree of self-sufficiency.
 Then I started researching homesteading and visiting homesteads too.
-I was amazed at what was being done — even on the rooftops of city homes and tiny backyards.
+I was amazed at what was being done — even on the rooftops of city homes, in apartments, and in tiny backyards.

 It is easy to understand why people think you need a lot of space to be self-sufficient.
 Giant CAFO farms and huge mono-crops dominate our country’s food production.

 We are also skewed by history.
-In 1800s, the minimum homestead parcel which was given out by the government was 320 acres.
+In the 1800s, the minimum homestead parcel the government gave out was 320 acres.
 (Source)

 While it certainly helps to have a lot of land, it isn’t always necessary.
-Modern farming techniques have made it possible to raise a lot more food in less space, and good planning and homestead design can go a long way.
+Modern farming techniques have made it possible to raise much more food in less space, and good planning and homestead design can go a long way.

 - Singing Frogs Farm: This homestead is larger at 3 harvested acres, but you’d still be surprised to learn that they generate over $100,000 per acre.
 The key is using sustainable methods to keep their topsoil healthy.